jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 ## A short history of the Debt Metaphor

-The earliest mention of the Debt Metaphor appears to be in an experience report written by Ward for OOPSLA '92.
+The earliest mention of the Debt Metaphor appears to be in [an experience report](https://c2.com/doc/oopsla92.html) (Cunningham, 1992) written by Ward for OOPSLA '92.
 While there are no explicit references in that paper to "Technical Debt" or "the Debt Metaphor" per se, all the relevant ideas are there.
 What we now know as refactoring is referred to as "consolidation", "revise", and "rewrite" and what we consider as code with technical debt is referred to as "first time code", "immature code", "unconsolidated implementation", and "not-quite-right code".

-In 2009, Ward posted a video on YouTube in which he reflects on the Debt Metaphor, a transcript of which is posted on his wiki.
+In 2009, Ward posted [a video on YouTube](https://youtu.be/pqeJFYwnkjE) in which he reflects on the Debt Metaphor, a [transcript](http://wiki.c2.com/?WardExplainsDebtMetaphor) of which is posted on his wiki.
 Notably absent from it is any mention of "Technical Debt".
 He does, however, refer to "the Debt Metaphor" consistently throughout the video.

-Please take a few minutes to read the OOPSLA '92 experience report and watch Ward's 2009 video explaining the Debt Metaphor.
+Please take a few minutes to read the [OOPSLA '92 experience report](https://c2.com/doc/oopsla92.html) and watch [Ward's 2009 video](http://www.youtube.com/watch?v=pqeJFYwnkjE) explaining the Debt Metaphor.
 This will give you the context you'll need to better understand the rest of this article.

 ## Semantic Diffusion